roaclark/tab-tree/README.md

 Context menus are used to conveniently add pages from a tab.
 The following context menus are available:

 * "Add page to tree" (when page is not in tree) - Adds the page in the active tab to the tree.
 The title of the tab is used.
 No description is provided.
 The page is marked as unread.
 Unread nodes are gray by default.
-* "Research Tree / Remove Page From Tree" (when page is in tree) - Removes the page in the active tab from the tree.
+* "TabTree / Remove Page From Tree" (when page is in tree) - Removes the page in the active tab from the tree.
-* "Research Tree / Update page / Change title" (when page is in tree) - Updates the value stored as the title for the page in the active tab.
+* "TabTree / Update page / Change title" (when page is in tree) - Updates the value stored as the title for the page in the active tab.
-* "Research Tree / Update page / Change description" (when page is in tree) - Updates the value stored as the description for the page in the active tab.
+* "TabTree / Update page / Change description" (when page is in tree) - Updates the value stored as the description for the page in the active tab.
-* "Research Tree / Change color..." (when page is in tree) - Changes color of the page node.
+* "TabTree / Change color..." (when page is in tree) - Changes color of the page node.
-* "Research Tree / Search from this page" (when page is in tree) - Prompts the user for a search query.
+* "TabTree / Search from this page" (when page is in tree) - Prompts the user for a search query.
 Creates a new search page node in the tree to represent the search.
 Opens a Google search for the query in a new tab.
 Search nodes are blue by default.
 * "Add this link as a child page" (when page is in tree and link is selected) - Adds the link destination to the tree as a new page node.
 The node is marked as unread with no title or description.
 Also adds an edge from the page in the active tab to the newly created page.

 ###Application